Welcome and congratulations on your employment!

 Parking and Transportation offers a ride sharing system that allows UI students, faculty, and staff to securely and easily find UI persons to share their commute or trips.
-UI RideShare Network uses state-of-the-art technology and software to help university employees and students find commuting partners who also work or study at the University of Iowa.
+UI Rideshare uses software to help university employees and students find commuting partners who also work or study at the University of Iowa.
 The system can also be used for single trip matching for academic breaks or to attend events plus options for finding walking, biking, and transit buddies.

 Parking for employees is provided in more than 60 different parking facilities around campus.
 Employees who choose to park on campus will need to meet eligibility criteria as outlined in the Faculty & Staff Permit Parking Assignment Policy and place their name on lot-specific waiting lists.